briandowns/tinygo/BUILDING.md

   * [Ninja](https://ninja-build.org/)

 The rest of this guide assumes you're running Linux, but it should be equivalent on a different system like Mac.
+If on a FreeBSD system, replace any call to `make` with `gmake`.

 ## Download the source